D1ang/Silkscreenservice/README.md

 The system is structured to get the right information as quickly as possible.
 The order of the options provided are placed in a logic workflow while the design provided will use a messages bar that should be easy to understand and gives the customer a straight away no-nonsense feedback.
-The navbar is available when needed and a footer is provided with contact information below the page.
+The navbar is available when needed and a footer is provided with contact-information below the page.

 ### Skeleton
 By using Figma and LucidChart the following wireframes were created: